And welcome back to the Rush Limbaugh Program here at the Limbaugh Institute for Advanced Conservative Studies.

 All right.

-So uh I don't know, what do you think about these two border patrol agents?
+What do you think about these two border patrol agents?

-And I brought this up and I know we don't have a lot of time left.
+And I brought this up, and I know we don't have a lot of time left.

 We're anti-breaking the law.